jules2689/trudeau/trudeau/2020-04-20/q_a.md

 ---

 **Question**:
 [speaking french] [voice of interpreter] radio-canada.
 Good morning, mr. Trudeau.
-I understand that there are questions that will be asked formany weeks to come about what happened in nova scotia, but my question is more about canada ingeneral.
+I understand that there are questions that will be asked formany weeks to come about what happened in Nova Scotia, but my question is more about canada ingeneral.
 How is it that in 2020 we are still seeing mass shootings likethis?

 **Answer**:
 Well, this is a tragic situation that reminds usthat unfortunately there is still gun violence in this country.
 We have taken steps to try and strengthen gun control in canada, but we must do more.
 We have pledged to do more and we will do more.
 We need to make sure canadians can live in safety, in their communities, in their streets, and that's what we will continueto work on together.